Lake Chicago

 Lake Chicago was a prehistoric proglacial lake that is the ancestor of what is now known as Lake Michigan, one of North America's five Great Lakes.
-Fed by retreating glaciers, it drained south through the Chicago Outlet River.
+Formed about 13,000 years ago and fed by retreating glaciers, it drained southwest through the Chicago Outlet River.

 Origin

-The city of Chicago lies in a broad plain that, hundreds of millions of years ago, was a great interior basin covered by warm, shallow seas.
+The city of Chicago lies in a broad plain that, hundreds of millions of years ago, was part of a great interior basin covered by warm, shallow seas.
 These seas covered portions of North America from the Arctic Ocean to the Gulf of Mexico.
 Evidence of these seas is found in the fossils of coral, such as those unearthed in Illinois quarries at Stony Island Avenue, Thornton Quarry, and McCook, Illinois, or at 18th Street and Damen Avenue in Chicago.
 Evidence may also be found in the fossils in the Niagara limestone bedrock found throughout the Chicago area and extending all the way to Niagara, New York.

 Much later, the polar ice cap crept four times down across the continent, covering the region with ice to a depth of a mile (1500 m) or more.
-As the climate changed, the ice melted, the last great ice flow (the Wisconsin Glacier of the Pleistocene period, which covered much of northern half of North America) retreated, and an outlet for the melting water developed through the Sag River and the Des Plaines River Valley around Mt.
+As the climate changed, the ice melted, the last great ice flow (the Wisconsin Glacier of the Pleistocene period, which covered much of the northern half of North America) retreated, and an outlet for the melting water developed through the Sag River and the Des Plaines River Valley around Mt.
 Forest, in the area known as the Palos.
 The Kankakee Torrent poured through those valleys, eventually leaving behind the prehistoric Lake Chicago, the ancestor of Lake Michigan.